TrademarkTHIS/BungeeWoL/README.md

 ## Why do this?

 The intended purpose of this plugin is save on electrical usage.
 To run some type of automatic shutdown program/plugin on the host so that it doesn't use much power in times of frequent inactivity.
-Then run the proxy server on something much more lightweight such as raspberry pi 4~5.
-This plugin will then send a Wake-on-LAN packet the host server, turning it back on because a player has requested to join.
+The proxy server will be run on something much more lightweight such as raspberry pi 4~5.
+Then this plugin will then send a Wake-on-LAN packet the host server, turning it back on once a player wishes to play.
 If your server is being used 24/7, this project will do practically nothing.

 ## How it Works